 The Castle, founded in 1092, is a superb medieval fortress owned by the Crown and maintained by English Heritage.
-It can boast almost continuous military occupation for 900 years and preserved within its walls are the nineteenth century barracks and military buildings used by The Border Regimental Depot from 1873 to 1959.
+It can boast almost continuous military occupation for 900 years and preserve within its walls are the nineteenth-century barracks and military buildings used by The Border Regimental Depot from 1873 to 1959.
 The museum has extensive archives.
 Family history and other enquiries are welcome, personal callers preferably by appointment.
-For detailed research a minimum donation will be sought.
+For detailed research, a minimum donation will be sought.

 Duke of Lancaster’s Regiment (King’s, Lancashire & Border), King’s Own Royal Border Regiment, Border Regiment, 34th (Cumberland) Regiment of Foot, 34th Regiment of Foot, Lord Lucas’s Regiment of Foot, 55th (Westmoreland) Regiment Foot, 55th Regiment of Foot, 57th Regiment of Foot (Colonel George Perry),, Royal Cumberland Militia, Cumberland Militia, Royal Westmorland Light Infantry Militia, Westmorland Militia, Cumberland & Westmorland Rifle Volunteers, Cumberland Artillery.

 North side of city centre, 15 mins walk from station.
 By car, exit M6 at J43 or 44.